Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 import { WETH } from 'caip10:eip155:1:0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2'

-// Coming soon: Write Solidity inline
+// Coming soon: inline Solidity

 import { sol } from 'tevm'